TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 ![nesting flex containers](./imgs/04.png)

 This method of creating and nesting multiple flex containers and items is the primary way we will be building up complex layouts.
-The next image was achieved using _only_ flexbox to arrange, size and place the various elements.
+The next image was achieved using _only_ flexbox to arrange, size, and place the various elements.
 It is a _very_ powerful tool.

 ![complex example](./imgs/05.png)